jsabin/kb/README.md

 Set properties for a service given a JSON file of property name/value pairs

     > kb setproperties myservice mypropertiesfile

+Remove property from a service

+    > kb rmproperty myservice myproperty

 Copy a file to several hosts